-Wireless (2.4GHz or 5GHz) > Basic
+Advanced > Wireless (2.4GHz or 5GHz) > Multiple SSID

-The multiple SSID feature allows you to broadcast up to 3 SSIDs (or wireless network names).
+The multiple SSID feature allows you to broadcast up to 2 additional SSIDs (or wireless network names).
 When wireless devices are searching for available wireless networks to connect to, the SSIDs (or wireless network names) will appear as separate and different wireless networks.
 Since they appear as separate wireless networks, they are also referred to as virtual APs (Access Points) since they appear as separate wireless access points but are actually all being broadcasting and managed by a single wireless access point.
 Each virtual AP can be configured each with a different SSID (or wireless network name), security type and additional settings for wireless devices to connect.
 You can use the multiple SSID feature to setup guest wireless accounts with a different security type to keep your primary wireless network security information private.
 The diagram shows an example of a client connecting to SSID 1 and another client connecting to SSID 2.

 By default, your router functions in Access Point mode to allow wireless client devices to connect and access your network resources and access the Internet using a single SSID.
-The diagram below shows your router in Access Point mode and clients connecting to your router using a single SSID.